ierton/vkhs/README.md

 VKHS
 ====

-VKHS written in Haskell and provides access to [Vkontakte][1] social network, popular mainly in Russia.
+VKHS is written in Haskell and provides access to [Vkontakte][1] social network, popular mainly in Russia.
 Library can be used to login into the network as a standalone application (OAuth implicit flow as they call it).
 Interaction with user is not required.
 For now, vkhs offers limited error detection and no